gilangprayogaa/cartoonize-sketch-flask/README.md

-# cartoonize-sketch-flask
+# Cartoonize-Sketch-Flask

 # Description

 It is a simple OpenCV project hosted using Flask on Heroku.
-It is an Flask app where frontend is done using HTML and CSS.
+It is an Flask app where frontend is done using HTML and CSS. <br />
 In case of cartoonizing, I have used Bilateral Filtering for smoothing, Histogram equalization for equalizing the intensity levels and
-Put-text of OpenCV to put signature text on cartoonized image.
+Put-text of OpenCV to put signature text on cartoonized image.<br />
-In case of sketching, I have used colour-dodge for combining two negative and positive images to produce sketch.
+In case of sketching, I have used colour-dodge for combining two negative and positive images to produce sketch.<br />
 This project is Hosted on Heroku using Flask on https://image-cartoonizing.herokuapp.com/

 # Visuals